awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/_index.md

 - Completed the Cost and Usage Analysis lab [200_4_Cost_and_Usage_Analysis]({{< ref "/Cost/200_Labs/200_4_Cost_and_Usage_Analysis" >}})
 - Completed the Cost Visualization Lab [200_5_Cost_Visualization]({{< ref "/Cost/200_Labs/200_5_Cost_Visualization" >}})

+## Deploymeny Options
+We suggest you do not deploy resources into your management account and instead use the cost account created in [100_1_AWS_Account_Setup]({{< ref "/Cost/100_Labs/100_1_AWS_Account_Setup" >}}).
+However, there are options to deploy all resources into your management account if you wish.
+To do this complete all steps in you management account and do not create the role in the 'Create IAM Role and Policies in Management account' step.

 ## Permissions required